Eyad9b/Azure-case-studies/001-secure-linux-web-server-on-azure/README.md

 ## Business Scenario

-ABC Consulting is a small company with approximately 40 employees.

-The company wants to migrate an internally hosted web application to Microsoft Azure.
+Contoso Ltd. is a consulting company with approximately 40 employees.
+The company plans to migrate its internal web application to Microsoft Azure to improve security, scalability, and operational efficiency.

 Current challenges include: